-- An application cannot use the Mitel OIG to make a SIP device go off hook or on hook (answer or clear a call).
-The behavior of a SIP device is similar to that of an ONS phone when comparing answer call and clear call between SIP phones and Mitel MiNET IP phones. - Supervised and unsupervised transfer call scenarios result in different event flows.
-Some SIP devices require two lines to complete a supervised transfer.
-The application must monitor multiple lines on a SIP device to track all of the related call status event flow. - A call hold and retrieve scenario is different on a SIP device (as compared to an ONS device). - CampOn hard held local call is not supported and returns the error, "Feature not allowed". - CampOn hard hold remote call is not supported and returns the error, "Feature not allowed". - Send CallMeBack Message for Call is not supported and returns the error, "Feature not allowed". - Set CallMeBack Message is not supported and returns the error, "Feature not allowed".
+- An application cannot use the Mitel OIG to make a SIP device go off hook or on hook (make, answer or clear a call).
+Even though the API returns no failure, the user needs to manually handle the SIP device to successfully make, answer or clear call. - For example, when an OIG makeCall API is invoked on a SIP device to another phone, the originator SIP device will ring.
+On answering the SIP device manually, a call is then made to the number requested in the makeCall command. - Supervised and unsupervised transfer call scenarios result in different event flows.
+Some SIP devices require two lines to complete a transfer.
+Hence, the MiVB administrator must configure the SIP device with a second line appearance (this must be a multi-call appearance of the prime line) and the application must monitor multiple lines on the SIP device to track all the related call status event flow. - A call hold and retrieve scenario is different on a SIP device (as compared to an ONS device). - CampOn hard held local call is not supported and returns the error, "Feature not allowed". - CampOn hard hold remote call is not supported and returns the error, "Feature not allowed". - Send CallMeBack Message for Call is not supported and returns the error, "Feature not allowed". - Set CallMeBack Message is not supported and returns the error, "Feature not allowed".

-Application developers developing applications that use Mitel OIG and SIP devices should lab test their behavior before rolling out a solution.
+Note: Application developers developing applications that use Mitel OIG and SIP devices should lab test their behavior before rolling out a solution.